Week 4 – Meeting the Coach and Team Leader

 Offer support and avoid offering solutions

-Once the Team decides on a course of action, ask: “What support do you need?”
+When they are reporing on a course of action, ask: “What support do you need?”
 It’s important to be honest about what you can and cannot do, and don’t be afraid to say, “I don’t know but I will find out.”
 Then do so quickly!

 Praise the 75% that is right, rather than point out the 25% that is wrong